 Webberville in Travis County, Texas — The American South (West South Central)

 Location.
-30° 13.786′ N, 97° 29.362′ W. Marker is in Webberville, Texas, in Travis County.
-Marker can be reached from the intersection of South Webberwood Way and Sandy Brown Lane.
+30° 13.517′ N, 97° 30.835′ W. Marker is in Webberville, Texas, in Travis County.
+Marker is on Weber Street south of Route 969, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 1100 South Webberwood Way, Elgin TX 78621, United States of America.
+Marker is in this post office area: Manor TX 78653, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 20, 2009, by Keith Peterson of Cedar Park, Texas.
-This page has been viewed 1,001 times since then and 29 times this year.
-Last updated on April 26, 2015, by J. Makali Bruton of Querétaro, Mexico.
-Photos: 1. submitted on December 20, 2009, by Keith Peterson of Cedar Park, Texas.
-2. submitted on April 25, 2015, by Richard Denney of Austin, Texas. • Bernard Fisher was the editor who published this page.
+This page was last revised on February 1, 2023.
+It was originally submitted on January 21, 2010, by Keith Peterson of Cedar Park, Texas.
+This page has been viewed 1,169 times since then and 7 times this year.
+Photos: 1, 2. submitted on January 21, 2010, by Keith Peterson of Cedar Park, Texas.
+3. submitted on April 22, 2015, by Richard Denney of Austin, Texas. • Bill Pfingsten was the editor who published this page.